manashma/cryptominer/README.md

 ## Installation

-1. Ensure you have [required dependencies or environment].
+1. Ensure you have A computer with Windows OS.
 2. Clone the repository.
 3. Follow instructions carefully to install.